 Founded early in the 19th Century (1819), St. Peter’s considers itself a 21st Century church.
 As the only Anglican church in Cobourg, and with large and architecturally significant buildings, it enjoys a major place in the life of Cobourg and beyond.
-Its ministries are guided by a five-year Strategic Ministry plan within a parish vision of Lifelong Learning, Lifelong Growing and Lifelong Serving in the Body of Christ.
+Our vision is Lifelong Learning, Lifelong Growing and Lifelong Serving in the Body of Christ.

 At A Glance